scottmuc/scottmuc.github.com/source/_posts/2016-08-28-osx-workstation-setup-automation.markdown

 you're going to need to have your keys.
 For this, I follow Tammer Saleh's excellent post on [building an encrypted usb drive for your keys][tammer-usb].

-Every other secret goes into 1Password.
+Most other secrets goes into 1Password.
 At work we use LastPass and are able to integrate it into our scripting by running commands like `eval "$(lpass show 'Awesome/aws-secrets' --notes)"`.
 This way secrets are never recorded on disk in their unencryped form.
+I try to keep my memorized passwords to a minimum this way.

 [tammer-usb]: http://tammersaleh.com/posts/building-an-encrypted-usb-drive-for-your-ssh-keys-in-os-x/